How to grind tobacco at home. Drying tobacco at home

 Tobacco - Information - Useful information - Library - Family farm

 Varieties and types of tobacco.
-Tobacco is a plant around which fierce disputes have been going on for many years: is it useful or harmful?
-But, one way or another, many people cannot give up a bad habit - smoking.
-The tobacco industry is in full swing, but no smoker can deny himself the pleasure of inhaling strong tobacco of his own production.
-It is a fact.
-But there is another side of the coin: the use of tobacco in medicine, the perfume industry.
-So this plant is still a stumbling block.
+Tobacco is a plant around which there have been fierce debates for many years: is it beneficial or harmful?
+But, one way or another, many people cannot give up the bad habit of smoking.
+The tobacco industry is working in full force, but not a single smoker can deny himself the pleasure of taking a puff of strong tobacco of his own production.
+This is a fact.
+But there is another side to the coin: the use of tobacco in medicine and the perfume industry.
+So this plant still remains a stumbling block.

 Description

-Tobacco (Nicotiána tabácum) is an annual herbaceous plant of the nightshade family, to which, by the way, the beloved tomatoes belong.
+Tobacco (Nicotiana tabácum) is an annual herbaceous plant of the nightshade family, to which, by the way, everyone’s favorite tomatoes belong.

 The stem is powerful, hard, rough, with numerous branched layers.
 Height - up to 3 m.
-Leaves - large, width depends on the variety: they can be wide or narrow wedge-shaped, fleecy.
+Leaves - large, width depends on the variety: can be wide or narrow blade-shaped, fleecy.
 A resinous sticky substance is released on the surface.
 The flowers are tubular, white-pink, five-lobed.
-Inflorescences - elongated, narrow.
-Seeds are small and rounded.
+Inflorescences are elongated and narrow.
+The seeds are small and round.

 The first mention of tobacco dates back to Ancient Egypt.
-In 1976, French scientists discovered shredded tobacco in the cavity of the mummy of Pharaoh Ramses II.
+In 1976, French scientists discovered crushed tobacco in the cavity of the mummy of Pharaoh Ramses II.
 Until that time, it was believed that tobacco was cultivated only in pre-Columbian America.
-The first Europeans who brought it to Europe were members of the Columbus expedition in 1492.
-It should be noted that the Inquisition declared tobacco a "hellish potion" and one of the members of the expeditionary force, Rodrigo de Perez, was imprisoned for smoking.
-So, society has been fighting bad habits for many years.
+The first Europeans to bring it to Europe were members of Columbus's expedition in 1492.
+It should be noted that the Inquisition declared tobacco a “hellish potion” and one of the members of the expeditionary force, Rodrigo de Perez, was imprisoned for smoking.
+So, society has been fighting this bad habit for many years.
 But, despite this, tobacco continued to conquer more and more new territories.
-In 1556, the French missionary André Thevet brought tobacco seeds from Brazil.
-They were planted in the greenhouses of Angouleme and took root pretty well.
-By the way, the Latin name of tobacco "Nicotiania" is given in honor of the man who brought the plant to France - Jean Nico.
+In 1556, French missionary Andre Theve brought tobacco seeds from Brazil.
+They were planted in the greenhouses of Angoulême and took root quite well.
+By the way, the Latin name of tobacco “Nicotiania” is given in honor of the man who brought the plant to France - Jean Nicot.
 Since 1560, tobacco has firmly settled in Spain at the court of King Philip II and was used as a snuff.
 Then the plant moved to England and became an integral part of high society.
 Peter I brought tobacco to Russia.
 Imitating the Europeans, he became addicted to smoking.
-Thanks to this, the cultivation of the plant began in the Russian expanses.
+Thanks to this, the cultivation of the plant began in Russian open spaces.
 And quite successfully.
-The popularity of tobacco led to the fact that as a result of breeding work, new varieties appeared: more hardy.
-Work on the development of new varieties is still ongoing.
+The popularity of tobacco led to the fact that as a result of breeding work, new varieties appeared: more hardy ones.
+Work on developing new varieties is still ongoing.
 But there remain varieties that are considered iconic, the most sought after for their undeniable qualities.

 The most popular varieties